Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 • importance that data collection, statistics, and data mining have in the industry.

 Students may pursue this program on a part-time basis, since courses are offered evenings and weekends both on-campus and online.
+The program may be completed entirely online.

 To receive the MS in GCPR, students must successfully complete 30 credits (10 courses) with an overall B (3.0) grade point average.